 Arizona Board of Nursing Review – March 2019

-Reviewed by Sedation Certification – March 20, 2019
+Reviewed by Sedation Certification – September 20, 2019

 State Sedation Policy – Yes

 Can RNs give anesthetic medications? – Yes, but only under certain circumstances.

 OPINION: SEDATION AND ANALGESIA